concourse/concourse-bosh-release/README.md

 If you're just looking to get Concourse running quickly and kick the tires, you may want to try the [Quick Start](https://concourse-ci.org/install.html) instead.

+## Contributing

+Any time you make changes to one of the specs (like `jobs/web/spec`), be sure to run `scripts/generate-job-templates`.